eclipse-sumo/sumo/docs/web/docs/Developer/Implementation_Notes/Options_Sub_System.md

 **OptionsCont** whether it has been set.
 Access to values of unset options causes exceptions.
 This may sound hard, but as it's only the developer who accesses the options container in fact, it's the best way to assure security of the code.
-One can determin whether an option is set using
+One can determine whether an option is set using

 ```
 bool OptionsCont::isSet(const std::string &name) const;
 ```

-If one has to know whether an options still stores the default value or a value was supplied by the user, he/she may call
+If one has to know whether an option still stores the default value or a value was supplied by the user, he/she may call

 ```
 bool OptionsCont::isDefault(const std::string &name) const;
 ```

-In dependence to the type of an option, one can retrieve her value using the following methods from OptionsCont:
+Dependent on the type of an option, one can retrieve its value using the following methods from OptionsCont:

 ```